Choosing a "Vacation for One"

 Most hotels, resorts, and cruise ships have a personal safe in each room where you can store your valuables.
 You will be able to come up with your own unique entry code that will ensure you are the only person who can open your safe.

 Try to remember the code for your safe.
 Do not write it down and hide it in your room.
-Instead, jot down a clue that will remind you of the code without spelling it out for anyone else.
-If you forget your code, there will be security staff who can get into the safe in an emergency situation.
+Instead, jot down a clue that will remind you of the code without spelling it out for anyone else to find.
+If you forget your code, security staff will be able get into the safe in an emergency situation.

 Keep the folks back home apprised of your daily itinerary and evening plans.
 Select someone to check in with on a daily basis.
 It might be just a quick email or text, but do not let a day go by without making contact.
 You don’t want anyone to worry about you needlessly.
-Most hotels, resorts, and cruise ships have a computer room available for Internet use, email, and printing.
+Most hotels, resorts, and cruise ships provide WiFi and usually have a computer room available with computers and printers.

 Before leaving home, check in with your cell phone service provider so you won’t face any unexpected surprises or issues once you reach your destination.
 You may have to make some changes to your cell or smart phone before landing in your destination.
 Most of the latest smartphones should be fine in most populated areas, but older cell phones may not function correctly outside the United States.